LamaNIkesh/SublimeLikeVim/README.md

 cd ~/.vim/bundle/YouCompleteMe
 ./install.py --clang-completer
 ```
-This should resolve the issue
+This should resolve the issue.